chrisfield/react-form-composer/packages/react-form-composer/README.md

 ## Introduction

-React-form-composer is an extendable, none-perscriptive, lightweight solution for creating forms in web, react-native and server-rendered applications.
-It is written with hooks, is optimized for lightening fast rendering and gives you control to choose or change where to store form state.
-The small but powerful api makes it suitable for anything from simple input forms through to large multi-row CRUD applications.
+React-form-composer provides validation and state management for react, react-native and isomorphic forms.
+It has a download size of less than 7kB, is written with hooks, is optimized for lightening fast rendering and gives you control to choose or change where to store form state.

-The download size is less than 7kB and the api is simular to ones provided by [Informed](https://www.npmjs.com/package/informed) or [Redux-Form](https://www.npmjs.com/package/redux-form).
+The small but powerful api is simular to ones provided by [Informed](https://www.npmjs.com/package/informed) or [Redux-Form](https://www.npmjs.com/package/redux-form) and it makes it suitable for anything from simple input forms through to large multi-row CRUD applications.

 From Version 2.5 a set of ui-components is included: now it's even easier to get started.